 The UAF movement began in 1949, when civic leaders in Cincinnati, OH, and Louisville, KY, determined that a collaborative fundraising effort would be more effective than individual campaigns.
 Over the past 65 years, more than 100 communities across the country–both large and small–have established UAFs.
 There are currently 48 UAFs operating in the United States.

 If you are a current UAF member, log in to access special tools and reports that have tracked the success of campaigns around the country since 2002.
 This page also contains other tools and resources useful to UAF administrators.
 If you are not a UAF member but would like to view stats from our most recent report, learn more from our United Arts Funds Fiscal Year 2015 Fact Sheet.
 Browse through the map of the extensive network of UAFs below to find and contact one in your state or region.
-If you are interested in learning more about starting a UAF in your community, contact our Private Sector Initiatives Coordinator at email@example.com.
+If you are interested in learning more about starting a UAF in your community, contact the Private Sector Initiatives team.

 United Arts Funds